Gustanascimento/codeanywhere.libraryapi/README.md

 ![Terminal](https://github.com/Gustanascimento/codeanywhere.libraryapi/blob/master/images/springBoot.jpg?raw=true)

-**By default, the server will start on http://localhost:9090/ **because i already have a service running on port 8080 on my computer.
-If you want it to start on default port 8080, you can go to the `aplication.properties` file and delete the line "server.port=9090", but it should work either port.
+**By default, the server will start on http://localhost:8080/**

 ### 🌎 Making requests

-After starting the project, the server will be listening on the root of  http://localhost:9090/
+After starting the project, the server will be listening on the root of  http://localhost:8080/.
+If you dont want to execute the project by yourself on your localhost, you can check the online deployment version on heroku: https://dioapi-live.herokuapp.com/

 You can refer to the table of valid requests below: